 This site's different.
 It's not a site for legal advice.
 Go find yourself a bankruptcy lawyer if you want legal advice, or visit the Bankruptcy Forum if you want to try to file for bankruptcy on your own (or if you just want to meet other good folks who are going through what you're going through).
 Or you can buy a book about do-it-yourself bankruptcy.
 There are plenty of them out there.

 I'm also not a financial advisor, so if you want general financial advice, I suggest you visit a credit union.
 Almost all of them provide free financial education for their members, usually for free or very inexpensively.
 It's part of why they exist and they're pretty good at it.

 The only basis I have for giving advice about recovering from bankruptcy, on the other hand, is that I've done it and continue to do it.
 I have some very good unsecured credit cards (including AmEx, which many consider the holy grail of recovery from bankruptcy), I just bought a new car at zero percent interest, and I have a credit score above 700 at all three major credit reporting agencies, barely six years post-discharge as of this writing.
-I'm also thinking about buying the house I'm currently renting, and my credit union tells me there soul be no problem getting me a mortgage.
+I'm also in negotiations to buy the house I'm currently renting.

 So what I hope to do here something a bit different: I want to motivate people.
 I want to encourage visitors to get off their butts, stop being depressed, and start working on their recoveries.
 And the first step in that journey is a simple one: